Learn more about what we're doing to minimize our impact on the earth.

 These days, more and more people are ordering products one at a time and having them delivered to their door.
 This results in delivery companies making multiple deliveries to the same address, rapidly increasing our global CO2 emissions.
 We want to encourage everyone to get into the practice of thinking ahead and ordering everything they need in one go.
 This decreases the carbon footprint per product ordered.
 Shipping less frequently means fewer transport emissions and less packaging (though our box, its tape, and paper are compostable).
 If you only need one item, please consider connecting with a friend and ordering together, purchasing the other items as gifts, or storing them as extras for later on.

 If you purchase items individually, they will ship immediately following your order.
-If you subscribe to become a green groomer, your items will ship according to your chosen subscription interval (every 2, 3, or 4 months).
+If you subscribe to become a green groomer, your items will ship according to your chosen subscription interval.
 Within Canada, your order should arrive within 2-6 days, depending on your location.
 In the USA, your order should arrive within 4-9 days, depending on your location.

 We know that shipping is a major carbon contributor and one that unfortunately can’t be avoided whether you are shopping online or in-store.
 And we agree that the amount of energy needed to produce and transport everything from bathroom products to food and clothing is frustrating.
 To try to offset our footprint, we have a minimum product requirement for shipping with the goal of encouraging everyone to get into the habit of thinking ahead and ordering everything they need in one go.